Get a free, no obligation personal loan quote with rates as low as 9.99%

 Source: Equifax Canada consumer credit database

-We speculate this may be due to the fact that it takes time to build credit.
-As you grow older, you start to build a credit profile with a variation of financial products and your length of credit history increases.
+This is likely due to the fact that it takes time to build credit.
+As you grow older, you start to build a credit profile with various financial products and your length of credit history increases.

 These two factors are key components that help establish your credit scores.
 So, it makes sense that the average credit score increases with age.
-Overall, Canadians seem to have a credit score of over 660 which is considered a good and healthy credit score.
+Based on these figures, Canadians seem to have credit scores over 660, which is considered good credit.

 CostCredit ScoreCredit Report